 This wasn’t as easy as it sounds though, and after spending a considerable amount of time squeezing my 6″2 frame into suits that are apparently designed for tiny people (which is by the way a three man job, not that I feel offended by that at all) we had to learn very quickly how to use the tools and the equipment that would be needed to perform the various tasks expected of us.

-On the ground with no gloves on this was a relatively simple task, but when you are in simulated zero gravity conditions, wearing gloves thicker than oven mittens and in a suit that is hotter than a heatwave in Aruba, it wasn’t easy at all.
+On the ground with no gloves on this was a relatively simple task, but when you are in simulated zero gravity conditions, under timed pressure, wearing gloves thicker than oven mittens and in a suit that is hotter than a heatwave in Aruba, it wasn’t easy at all.

-This is where NASAs Centennial Challenge Programme comes in, and shows how they are utilising civilian experts in a broader range of disciplines to compliment their own significant scientific skills.
+This is where NASAs Centennial Challenge Programme comes in, and shows how they are utilising civilian experts in a broader range of disciplines to compliment their own significant scientific skills, and seeing some of the more modern space suits later in the programme showed how much progress had been made in a short period of time.
 It is actually a fashion designer, a textile expert, who won contracts to design and build the next generation of astronaut gloves that are much less cumbersome and allow for much more freedom of movement!
 Which makes a lot of sense when you think about it.

 With a bit of teamwork and a lot of encouragement and instruction, we managed it though!
 But I think it is safe to say that our training exercise was more Carry On Space Camp than the Right Stuff!